hosung03/NoteAndroidApp/README.md

 - Note List with Add / Edit (Delete)
 - Add a Photo from Gallay or Camera to a Note
 - Add Location Information to a Note
+- Save a Note to a SQLLite DB

 ## Screenshot